Robert Clements (Nebraska politician): Nebraska State Legislature

-On February 6, 2017, Clements was appointed by Governor Pete Ricketts to the Nebraska Legislature replacing Bill Kintner who resigned.
+On February 6, 2017, Clements was appointed by Governor Pete Ricketts to the Nebraska Legislature, replacing Bill Kintner, who resigned.
 He is involved with the Republican Party.

-As of 2025, Clements serves as the Chair for the Appropriations Committee, a member of the Nebraska Retirement Committee, Reference Committee, Building Maintenance, Legislative Oversight Committee, and Legislature Planning Committee.
+As of 2025, Clements serves as the chair for the Appropriations Committee, a member of the Nebraska Retirement Committee, Reference Committee, Building Maintenance, Legislative Oversight Committee, and Legislature Planning Committee.
 He also serves as an ex-offico member on the Executive Board.

-District 2 of Nebraska's Legislative District and serves the entirety of Cass County.
+District 2 of Nebraska's Legislative District serves the entirety of Cass County.

-Abortion Rights
+Abortion

-Clements is pro-life and against abortion rights.
+Clements is pro-life and against abortion.
 He has listed pro-life legislation as one of his top three priorities in the Nebraska Unicameral.

 Election Denial

 Clements became a leading state election denier by embracing "the Big Lie" (President Trump's false claims of a stolen election) following the 2020 presidential contest by insisting Donald Trump actually won.
 Clements signed a public letter demanding a "forensic audit of every state election" similar to the fruitless 2021 Maricopa County presidential ballot audit.
 That same year, he joined a fringe right-wing group, the Nebraska Freedom Coalition, in asking for a state-backed effort to audit the 2020 Nebraska election results, specifically in Douglas and Sarpy counties, despite no evidence of fraud.
 Clements claimed that he was baffled how both Democrat Joe Biden and Republican Rep. Don Bacon could win in Nebraska's 2nd Congressional District, despite the fact the district experienced a similar split in 2008.